 b) Cast iron

 d) Grey iron

-Explanation: The bottom being the legs of cupola are made up of cast irons, also the doors for bottom opening of cupola are made of cast iron only.
+Explanation: The bottom being the legs of the cupola are made up of cast irons, also the doors for bottom opening of cupola are made of cast iron only.

 5. The volume of air passing in cupola is calculated using which device?